SymfonyCasts/symfony-ux/sfcasts/stimulus/dispatch-event.md

 content.
 To help it know that, we're going to dispatch a custom event from `modal-form` after the form submits successfully.

 So since we did this before, let's jump straight in.
-First at the top `import { useDispatch } from 'stimulus-use'`.
-Then activate that with a new `connect()` method, `useDispatch(this)`.
-Temporary temporarily pass this `debug: true` so we can see the event being dispatched in the log.
+First, at the top, `import { useDispatch } from 'stimulus-use'`.
+Then activate that with a new `connect()` method: `useDispatch(this)`.
+Temporarily pass this `debug: true` so we can see the event being dispatched in the log.

 Now, down after success, say `this.dispatch('success')`.

 Try it: reload... and try selling some rotted, I mean, reclaimed wood at our store.
 Submit and... awesome!
-That *did* just dispatch an event.
-And its name is `modal-form:success`.
+That *did* just dispatch an event... and its name is `modal-form:success`.

 # Listening to the Custom Event